securitypedant/docker-bastionhost/README.md

+# Ubuntu bastion host in Docker
-# Simple server I use for a docker enviornment where I want to test the environment from the docker container perspective.
+Simple server I use for a docker enviornment where I want to test the environment from the docker container perspective.

 ## Building the container